ErickMwirigi/weather/README.md

 ## Home Component
 The Home component is the main content of the application.
 It renders the Header component and allows users to switch between 'daily' and 'weekly' weather views using buttons.

+## Login Component
+The Login component handles user authentication.
+It provides a login form where users can enter their username and password to access weather information.